c6lapsteel/dannyholmes.com/content/posts/going-round-the-bend-fear-to-enjoyment/index.md

 ## Taking courses such as I2I and California Superbike School

 I have invested in courses because I started riding late in life and wanted to improve as quickly as possible.
 I might have got where I am now without the extra help, but probably not at the same rate.
-Both I2I https://www.i2imca.com/About.asp and California Superbike School https://www.superbikeschool.co.uk provide excellent training aimed at improving cornering skills.
+Both [i2i](https://www.i2imca.com/About.asp "Go to i2i website") and California Superbike School [California Superbike School](https://www.superbikeschool.co.uk "Go to California Superbike School website") provide excellent training aimed at improving cornering skills.
 I’ve tried and enjoyed both.
 If you have the time and money then these sort of courses will certainly improve your riding.

 Other books include ‘Fast But Not Too Furious’ by Neil Scarlett and Ride Hard Ride Smart by Pat Hahn.

 ## Additional personal training with riding experts

 There are a number of individuals/organisations who will take you out and critique your riding, helping you to achieve your own goals.
-I have enjoyed a couple of exciting and satisfying days with Ridewell, based just south of Newcastle http://ridewellteesvalley.co.uk.
+I have enjoyed a couple of exciting and satisfying days with [Ridewell](http://ridewellteesvalley.co.uk "Go to Ridewell Tees Valley website"), based just south of Newcastle.
 Again, it takes time and money but the value is in having the feedback and suggestions from an expert tailored to your own personal goals.

 ## Hours and hours and hours of deliberate practice